 Israel calling up tens of thousands of reservists to expand war on Gaza

-The Israeli military will call up tens of thousands of reservists to expand the country’s assault on the besieged Gaza Strip.
+The Israeli military will call up tens of thousands of reservists to expand the country’s assault on the besieged Gaza Strip, army chief Eyal Zamir has said.

-The announcement on Sunday by army chief Eyal Zamir came after Israeli Prime Minister Benjamin Netanyahu vowed to continue the war, despite growing calls from inside Israel for a deal that would bring home Israeli captives held in Gaza, and end the war, which has killed more than 52,000 Palestinians.
+The announcement on Sunday came after Israeli Prime Minister Benjamin Netanyahu vowed to continue the war, despite growing calls from inside Israel for a deal that would bring home Israeli captives held in Gaza, and end the war, which has killed more than 52,000 Palestinians.

 Recommended Storieslist of 3 items